alanryn/personal-site/tips/scrolling-announcement-bar.md

 title: Scrolling Announcement Bar Dawn Theme.
 description: Adding a scrolling announcement bar to header.
 date: "2023-04-03"
 tags:
   - announcement bar
   - dawn theme
   - scrolling marquee
 layout: layouts/post.njk
 ---

+The Dawn theme now comes with a built-in option, available through the theme customizer, to display alternating announcement bars.
+This tutorial is still useful for older themes, and here's [another option](https://ionlyspeakliquid.beehiiv.com/p/speak-liquid-26-css-marquees).

 Instructions to add a scrolling announcement bar to your header.

 - Open the `announcement-bar.liquid` file in your `Sections` folder.
 - Update the code to this:

 {% raw %}

 ```
 {%- for block in section.blocks -%}
   {%- case block.type -%}